fransiskusbs/library_lending_book_system_python/README.md

     ```

 2. **CRUD Operations:**
-    * **Create:** Add a new [Data Entity] record, for example, a new customer in a customer management system, providing details like name, contact information, and preferences.
+   After running the application, the librarian can select the available menu options :
+    * **Create:** Add a new book borrowing record by entering the required borrower and book information.
+The librarian must confirm the data before it is saved.
-    * **Read:** Search and retrieve customer information by name, ID, or other relevant criteria.
+    * **Read:** Search and retrieve borrower information by specific records using a keyword like name, book title, or status.
-    * **Update:** Modify customer details, such as updating their address or contact details.
+    * **Update:** Modify borrower details by using its ID, such as updating their name, book title, or status and confirm the changes before they are applied.
-    * **Delete:** Remove a customer record from the system (with appropriate authorization, if applicable).
+    * **Delete:** Remove a borrower record from the system using its ID and confirm the deletion before the record is removed.

 ## Data Model
-This project utilizes a [Data Structure] (e.g., relational database, JSON documents) to represent [Data Entity] data.
+This project utilizes a Python list of dictionaries to represent book borrowing records data.
 The following fields are typically stored:
+   * [ID]: (Integer) - A unique identifier for each book borrowing record.
-   * [Field 1]: (Data type) - Description of the field's purpose in the business context.
+   * [Borrower Name]: (String) - The name of the student who borrows the book.
-   * [Field 2]: (Data type) - Description of the field's purpose in the business context.
+   * [Book Title]: (String) - The title of the borrowed book.
-   * ...
-(List all relevant fields)
+   * [Borrowed Date]: (String) - The date when the book was borrowed.
+   * [Return Date]: (String) - The expected or actual return date of the book.
+   * [Status]: (String) - The current status of the loan, such as "Dipinjam" or "Dikembalikan".

 ## Contributing
 We welcome contributions to this project!
-Please feel free to open a pull request, sent to [your_email] or submit an issue if you encounter any problems or have suggestions for improvements.
+Please feel free to open a pull request, sent to fransiskusjorang@gmail.com or submit an issue if you encounter any problems or have suggestions for improvements.